 - Special Needs Trusts — Similar to special purpose trusts but more common, a special needs trust covers the financial needs of individuals with disabilities.
 Special needs trusts enable individuals to receive financial support from a trust for particular purposes without jeopardizing their eligibility for federal and state public assistance programs, such as Supplemental Security Income (SSI) or other benefits.
 Revised Code of Washington (RCW) § 11.107.060 defines a special needs trust as “a trust the trustee believes would not be considered a resource for purposes of determining whether the beneficiary with a disability is eligible for governmental benefits.”

-Call Us Today to Schedule a Free Consultation with a Snohomish County Trusts Lawyer
+Call Us Today to Schedule a Consultation with a King & Snohomish County Trusts Lawyer

-Are you trying to create a trust in Snohomish County Washington?
-Contact a Snohomish County trusts lawyer at Bountiful Law to get the best possible legal help.
+Are you trying to create a trust in King or Snohomish County Washington?
+Contact a King or Snohomish County trusts lawyer at Bountiful Law to get the best possible legal help.